 To qualify, you need a no-cost Home Energy Assessment where an Energy Specialist verifies your existing windows.
 This guarantees only ENERGY STAR certified windows are eligible for rebate.

 By participating in the Mass Save Program and completing recommended weatherization, you can expect energy savings between $101 and $583 annually.
+For households already receiving financial help or food aid, these rebates provide an extra layer of relief.
+They can also support felons reintegrating into stable housing by making energy-efficient upgrades more affordable.

 Eligibility Criteria for Window Replacement Rebates